MALiA Bylaws

 Section 2

-Standing committees shall include a Scholarship Committee consisting of a chairperson and two members whose purpose shall be to promote access to and evaluate applications for scholarship
+Standing committees shall include a Scholarship and Continuing Education Committee consisting of a chairperson and two members whose purpose shall be to provide graduate and continuing education scholarships to employees at member libraries in good standing.

 Section 3